 A competitor will be allowed a re-take off provided the pilot has landed in the designated re-fly zone for the site being used on that day.
 Unless notified otherwise this will be the official bomb out zone.

-See NZHGPA Paragliding Paragliding Competition Rules

 Restarts are at the rear of the ordered launch sequence regardless of ranking.

 Top landings are not permitted except in an emergency.
-(If a pilot is intending to top land because of a technical difficulty, the pilot should try to inform (if safe to do so) the Launch Director via the Safety Channel before landing, and not endanger any other people in the air or on the ground.
+(If a pilot is intending to top land because of a technical difficulty, the pilot should try to inform (if safe to do so) the Meet Director via the Safety Channel before landing, and not endanger any other people in the air or on the ground.
 If it is not safe to top land the pilot should land in the bomb out zone.

-Penalties 1st offence 100 points then doubling for every subsequent offence.

-TASK PERIOD

-See NZHGPA Paragliding Competition Rules.

-WIND SPEED

-Launch window will be closed while wind speed over launch exceeds 25 kmh.
-Launch Director will indicate close of launch and reopen.
-These means may be by way of a whistle for attention followed by a voice command.

 SCORING

-For scoring, the Highcloud ‘Airscore’ scoring program will be used and the scoring formula will be as specified in the NZHGPA Paragliding Competition Rules.
+For scoring, the Highcloud ‘Airscore’ program will be used and the scoring formula will be as specified in the NZHGPA Paragliding Competition Rules.

 Pilots must be pre-registered on ‘HighCloud’ to be able to be scored.
 Un-registered pilots must contact the scorer prior to the first task to obtain a registration number.